marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Christmas-Island/Azure-101.md

 # Preface
 ![](../images/Azure-101.jpg)

-Challenge description: Help Sparkle Redberry with some Azure command line skills.
+Challenge Description: Help Sparkle Redberry with some Azure command line skills.
 Find the elf and the terminal on Christmas Island.

-Location : Christmas Island - Rudolph's Rest Resort
+Location: Christmas Island - Rudolph's Rest Resort

-Difficulty : 2 out of 5 trees
+Difficulty: 2 out of 5 trees